IBM/platinum-demos/docs/ibm-concert-demo-environment/assets.md

 Important notes about the demo environment:
 - **Purpose**: This environment is only for demos and self-education.
 It should not be used for PoCs.
-- **Workflows**: You are free to create your own worklfows in this environment, but please only put them in the 'Workflows sandbox' folder.
+- **Workflows**: You are free to create your own workflows in this environment, but please only put them in the 'Workflows sandbox' folder.
 Because this is a shared environment, workflows in any other location will be deleted.
 - **Ticketing**: This environment is connected to GitHub.
 While we ask you to not make other changes to the environment, creating tickets is permitted. <br/> - To create tickets, use the *ibm-concert-platinum-demos* organization and *concert-tickets* repository.
 - **Shared environment**: This is a shared environment.
 Please DO NOT import data or create automation rules.
 - **Maintenance windows**: This is a persistent environment.
 We will advertise maintenance windows at the top of this page when we upgrade to each subsequent version.